ErHaWeb/klaro_consent_manager/Documentation/Features/Index.rst

 .. _klaroIsActive:

-Check if Klaro is used in TypoScript condition
+TypoScript condition to check if Klaro is used
 ==============================================

 The variable `klaroIsActive` can be used in TypoScript conditions to check whether Klaro is active.
 Various conditions form the prerequisite for Klaro to be used: